Host plants:

 Life cycle:

 The caterpillar hibernates immediately after hatching from the egg that is usually attached to dead grasses near the ground.
-In spring, you can find caterpillars during the day, as happened to me in early June 2006 in Valais at 2000m asl (penultimate instar).
-The adult flies in July and August, just very few still in early September.
+In spring, you can find caterpillars during the day, as happened to me in early June 2006 in Valais at 2000m (penultimate instar), in Andalusia (Sierra Nevada) in 2500m in late June 2008 or near Aranjuez (S Madrid) in early May 2022 (final instar).
+The adult flies especially in July and August, sometimes still in September or in the lowland already from June.

 Endangerment factors:

-In Germany Hyponephele lycaon is threatened with extinction due to the disappearance of xerothermous extreme sites (abandonment of military training grounds, bush encroachment, fragmentation).
+In Germany Hyponephele lycaon is threatened with extinction due to the disappearance of xerothermous extreme sites on sandy soils (abandonment of military training grounds, bush encroachment, fragmentation).
+Here it is still known for example in Brandenburg or the Baltic sea coast.
 South of the Alps, Hyponephele lycaon is endangerd by expansion of intense agriculture into formerly only extensively used areas (e.g. vineyards).
-But Hyponephele lycaon is there still better distributed, especially at higher altitudes (up to 2000m above sea level).
+But Hyponephele lycaon is there still better distributed, especially at higher altitudes (up to 2000m, in southern Spain up to 2600m).

 Remarks: